Fosome/garb/README.md

 Important Changes
 =================

+Version 0.4.0

+  * Changes the api for filters and sort making it consistent with metrics/dimensions
+  * If you wish to clear the defaults defined on a class, you may use clear_(filters/sort/metrics/dimensions)
+  * To make a custom class using Garb::Resource, you must now extend instead of include the module

+Version 0.3.2

+  * adds Profile.first which can be used to get the first profile with a table id, or web property id (UA number)

+Version 0.2.4

-  Version 0.2.4 requires happymapper from rubygems, version 0.2.5.
+  * requires happymapper from rubygems, version 0.2.5.
 Be sure to update.

+Version 0.2.0

-  Version 0.2.0 makes major changes (compared to 0.1.0) to the way garb is used to build reports.
+  * makes major changes (compared to 0.1.0) to the way garb is used to build reports.
-  There is now both a module that gets included for generating defined classes, as well as, slight changes to the way that the Report class can be used.
+  * There is now both a module that gets included for generating defined classes,
+  * slight changes to the way that the Report class can be used.

 Description
 -----------